Global market benchmark: what are the most common risk reporting lines and operating models?

 Many feel trapped in the operating models they inherited, and changing the status quo can be hard to sell internally.

-According to our research, illustrated in the chart below (for a higher resolution version, see our snapshot of the report following the link above), Finance is the most common reporting line for chief risk officers (CROs), risk directors and heads of risk.
+According to our research, illustrated in the chart below, Finance is the most common reporting line for chief risk officers (CROs), risk directors and heads of risk.

 Other major reporting lines that were common amongst the wide sample of companies we studied include direct to the CEO and Legal – and a few companies report into Strategy, which does appear to represent a growing trend.